Isha139/PythonKickoff/README.md

 # Q10.
 WAP to check if a number entered by the user is odd or not.
 # Q11.
 WAP to find greatest of 3 numbers entered by the user.
 # Q12.
 WAP to check if a number is a multiply of 7 or not.
+# Day 4
+# Q13.
+Lists
+# Q14.
+Tuples
+# Q15.
+WAP to ask the user to enter names of their 3 favorite movies & store them in a list.
+# Q16.
+WAP to check if a list contains a palindrome of elements.
+# Q17.
+WAP to count the number of students with the "A" grade in the following tuple.
+[C, D, A, A, B, B, A]
+# Q18.
+Store the above values in a list & sort them from "A" to "D"